Sysmic76/Rita/_pages/quick-start-guide.md

 ---
 title: "Quick-Start Guide"
 permalink: /quick-start-guide/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "How to quickly install and setup Rita."
-last_modified_at: 2019-08-20T21:36:11-04:00
 redirect_from:
   - /theme-setup/
 toc: true